thms0x/grap-coloring-is-np-hard/Template/main.typ

 For every clause $m$, one 3-literal gadget will be created.
 If one gadget cannot be 3-colored because of the corresponding clause being unsatisfiable, the entire graph will fail to be 3-colored. \
 This is exactly the behaviour we want, because for a 3-SAT formula to be satisfiable, every single clause has to be satisfiable.

+#pagebreak()

 === Mapping is done in polynomial time

 Finally, we need to show that our mapping function $f$ is computable in polynomial time. \
-Basically, we need to construct the graph $G$ from the 3-SAT instance in polynomial time in 2 steps. \
+Basically, we need to construct the graph $G$ from the 3-SAT instance in polynomial time in 3 steps. \

+- Create the base triangle with the three nodes colored red, blue and green.
+This can be done in constant time $O(1)$. \
-- Iterate over every variable in the 3-SAT instance and create three nodes for the variable, its negation and the base.
+- Iterate over every variable in the 3-SAT instance and create two nodes for the variable and its negation and connect it to the base node.
 Connect them as shown in the figure.
 This can be done in $O(n)$ time where $n$ is the number of variables. \
 - Iterate over every clause in the 3-SAT instance and create the corresponding gadget graph for the clause.
 Connect the literals to the corresponding variable nodes.
 This can be done in $O(m)$ time where $m$ is the number of clauses. \

 In total, we can construct the graph $G$ in $O(n + m)$ time which is polynomial in the size of the 3-SAT instance. \